sunpech/sunpech.github.io/README.md

 The website is at: [sunpech.com](http://sunpech.com)

-The theme is based off of [Pool Hyde](https://github.com/poole/hyde).
+The theme is based off of [Clean Blog Jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll).

 ## Creating a Post